Skip to the content.

 wsl --install -d <DISTRO-NAME>

 8. Restart your computer, open Start (Win key) and search for Ubuntu, and click on the app called Ubuntu or Ubuntu <VERSION-NUMBER>.
-You should now have the WSL2 Ubuntu 22.04 terminal open.
+You should now have the WSL2 Ubuntu 26.04 terminal open.
 Now, you are ready to rock!

 9. You will be prompted to Enter new UNIX username (this will create a local user account for the Ubuntu WSL instance and you will be automatically logged in to your Ubuntu distro as this user).
 You can use any combination of alphanumeric characters for your username, but a good choice is <first_initial><last_name> (e.g., jsmith for John Smith).
-You will then be prompted to enter a new password (choose something easy to remember as you will use it frequently for this course).
+You will then be prompted to enter a new password (store this password in a safe place, you will need to use it during the course).

 Need more help?